Cray-HPE/docs-csm/glossary.md

 list of source and destination of every cable connected to the spine switches, list of source and destination of every cable connected to the NMN, list of source and destination of every cable connected to the HMN. list of cabling for the KVM, and routing of power to the PDUs.

-### SMS Nodes
+### System Management Services (SMS) nodes

-System management services (SMS) nodes provide access to the entire management cluster and Kubernetes container orchestration.
+System Management Services (SMS) nodes provide access to the entire management cluster and Kubernetes container orchestration.

 ### Supply/Return Cutoff Valves